Thekorzeremi/todoit/README.md

 ![Platform](https://img.shields.io/badge/platform-Linux-lightgrey.svg)

 ## Disclaimer
-UI is horrible I know.
-I'll work on this.
+This is a test !
+UI is horrible, I'll fix this ASAP

 ## ✨ Features